City Baking Guide

 Is Salt Lake City high altitude for baking?

 Yes.
-Salt Lake City is around 4,262 feet, high enough that most sea-level baking formulas need regular adjustments.
+Salt Lake City is around 4,262 feet, which is high enough that most sea-level baking formulas benefit from regular adjustments.

 Why do my Salt Lake cookies spread too much?

-At altitude, structure can lag behind expansion.
-A modest sugar reduction and earlier bake checks usually help.
+At Salt Lake City altitude, structure can still lag behind expansion.
+A modest sugar reduction, colder dough, and earlier bake checks usually help.

 Should I increase oven temperature in Salt Lake City?

-Many bakers do.
-A moderate increase can help structure set sooner, then you fine-tune by recipe and pan size.
+Often, yes.
+A moderate increase can help structure set sooner, then you fine-tune by recipe type and pan size.

 Do I need more liquid when baking in Salt Lake?

-Often yes.
-Drier mountain air can pull moisture faster, so small hydration increases are common in breads and quick breads.
+Often yes, in small steps.
+Drier mountain air can pull moisture faster, so modest hydration increases are common in breads and quick breads.

 How do I prevent overproofed sourdough in Salt Lake City?